Harry Manenti: Domestic career

 Described as an all-rounder, Manenti hit consecutive sixes in the final of the Australian National Premier T20 cricket competition in 2020, to help his Sydney team beat Adelaide University.
 In March 2022 he completed his first season playing club cricket for New Town Cricket Club and was awarded the Emerson Rodwell Medal as the men's first grade player of the year.

 In June 2023, he was selected as part of the South Australia cricket team pathway squad.
 He also joined the Adelaide-based West Torrens Cricket Club.

 Manenti signed for Big Bash League side Adelaide Strikers in December 2024.
 He made his 2024-25 Big Bash League season debut on 15 January 2025 against Sydney Sixers.
 He was presented his cap pre-game by his brother Ben, who plays for the Sixers.
-The following season, 2025-26, Manenti made his debut for South Australia in the One-Day Cup.
+The following season, 2025–26, Manenti made his debut for South Australia in the One-Day Cup.

 International career

 Manenti made his debut for the Italy national cricket team in July 2022.
 The following month he hit his first century for Italy, scoring 106 against Hong Kong.
 In August 2025, he helped Italy qualify for the 2026 T20 World Cup.

+In January 2026, Manenti was named in Italy's squad for the 2026 T20 World Cup, making his World Cup debut against Scotland on 9 February 2026.